vvo/docs/source/includes/_auth.md

 If you're making a public integration with Netlify for others to enjoy, you must use OAuth 2.
 This allows users to authorize your application to use Netlify on their behalf without having to copy/paste API tokens or touch sensitive login info.

+The Oauth2 end user authorization endpoint is:

 ``` shell
 curl {:endpoint} -H "Authorization: Bearer {:access_token}"
 ```
-The Oauth2 end user authorization endpoint is -->

 ## Password Protecting Sites